-Monoclonal microbial library.
+Candidate discovery.
 We have assembled a proprietary library of diverse strains of microbes.
-Microbes in our library are isolated from natural sources, including samples from healthy and diseased humans, in order to benefit from the co-evolution of microbes and the human immune system.
-To increase our probability of finding microbes with potent immunomodulatory activity, we sample from body sites where microbes interact with the immune system, such as gut tissues.
-We also have bolstered and continue to add to our library through selective licensing agreements and collaborations with academic partners.

-Assays and biology.
-The proprietary tools within our platform are designed to efficiently identify and extensively characterize our monoclonal microbials through a series of in vitro, in vivo and ex vivo assays.
-We have constructed our proprietary in vitro assays to simulate the complex interactions between microbes and the human immune system, allowing us to evaluate the immunological activity of each microbe in a relevant experimental system.
-Our in vitro assays are capable of screening hundreds of microbes in parallel and producing more than 150 data points per strain, including levels of proinflammatory and anti-inflammatory cytokines and chemokines.
-This assists our comprehensive selection process to identify select candidates for testing in disease-relevant animal models.
-By conducting our in vitro assays in both mouse and human immune cells, we add to our mechanistic understanding.
-We believe this increases the probability of translation of preclinical in vivo results to the clinic.
+The continuing accrual of strains in our library is from human mucosal and small intestinal sources in order to benefit from the co-evolution of microbes and the human immune system.
+We also add to our library through selective licensing agreements and collaborations with academic partners.
+The proprietary tools within our platform are designed to identify and characterize selected microbes using in vitro, in vivo and ex vivo assays.
+Proprietary in vitro assays simulate the interactions between microbes and human immune cells, allowing us to evaluate the immunological activity of each microbial strain in relevant experimental systems.
+Our in vitro assays can screen hundreds of microbes, producing more than 150 data points per strain, including levels of pro-inflammatory and anti-inflammatory cytokines and chemokines.
+This assists our comprehensive selection process to identify candidates for testing in relevant animal models.